aws-samples/aws-csp-sentiment-analytics/Collect_feedback_from_Connect/README.md

 2. it reads the latest sentiment from DynamoDB
 3. it puts two objects in the event bucket

-Variable bucket_name must be updated with the name of the event bucket
+The variable bucket_name must be entered in the Environment variables of the Lambda function on https://aws.amazon.com/console/.